openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_learner_experience.rst

   :alt: On the page showing available topics, one topic has the arrow button
       that takes users to the list of teams within that topic highlighted.

-Within each topic, learners can see whether teams already exist for the topic.
+Within each topic, learners can search team descriptions for keywords, to find teams they are interested in joining.

 .. image:: ../../../shared/building_and_running_chapters/Images/Teams_TopicViewButton.png
   :width: 500
   :alt: View of a team within a topic showing name and description, number of members.

-For any teams that exist, learners can view each team's name and description.
-There are also optional characteristics that teams might have specified: a primary language of communication and a country that members primarily identify with.
-Learners can also view discussion posts that team members have made, but they cannot add posts unless they belong to a team.
+Learners can view each team's name and description as well as optional characteristics that teams might have specified: a primary language of communication and a country that members primarily identify with.
+When they are browsing teams, learners can also read the discussion posts that team members have made, but they cannot add posts to a team's discussion forum unless they join that team.

 *************************************